FAQ (A Guide to Cosmetic Leg Lengthening)

 Can I Get Shorter in Height?

-Yes, you can get shorter through height reduction surgery, even though the procedure is quite rare.
-Many of the same doctors who perform cosmetic limb lengthening know how to perform surgery to reduce your height.
+Yes, you can get shorter through height reduction surgery or, even though the procedure is quite rare.
+Many of the same doctors who perform cosmetic limb lengthening know how to perform surgery to reduce your height too.

-Please note, both men and women undergo height reduction and increasing surgery for various reasons.
+Both men and women undergo height reduction and increasing surgery for various reasons and everyone experiences height loss with age at some point too.

 Does Insurance Cover Limb Lengthening?